VI. EVALUATION, PROMOTION, AND TENURE

 The president reviews the decisions before sharing them informally with the candidates and presenting recommendations to the Board of Trustees for final approval.

-Policy 201 "Faculty Appointments, Promotions, and Tenure" allows candidates to appeal a negative decision to the Appeals and Grievances Committee of the Faculty Senate.
+Policy 201A; Faculty Appointments, Promotions, and Tenure allows candidates to appeal a negative decision to the Appeals and Grievances Committee of the Faculty Senate.
 It is important for candidates to realize that a decision can be appealed only on procedural grounds.
 That is, the candidate must demonstrate that correct procedure for presenting her/his case was not followed and further, that procedural error affected the evaluation in some substantive way.
 Without demonstrating this kind of error, a candidate cannot formally challenge the P&T Committee's assessment of the candidate's performance.
 More information on the appeals procedure may be found in Section 5.5 of the Faculty Senate Bylaws and in the Faculty Senate Rules for Appeals and Grievances.

-A procedure essentially identical to that used for the review associated with tenure and promotion from assistant to associate professor (discussed in Section VI.A) is used in connection with this promotion.
-Although this promotion can take place at any time after achieving the rank of associate professor, Policy 201"Faculty Appointments, Promotions, and Tenure" specifies a schedule of formal reviews of all faculty at the rank of associate professor, aimed at determining their worthiness for further promotion.
-In considering individuals recommended for promotion to professor, the P&T Committee continues to place a primary emphasis on scholarship and teaching, but it looks closely at service since promotion to associate professor with tenure.
-In general, the faculty expects more service from tenured than untenured colleagues.
+The procedure for the review for promotion to full professor closely follows that used for the review associated with tenure and promotion from assistant to associate professor (discussed in Section VI.A).
+Although this promotion can take place at any time after achieving the rank of associate professor, Policy 201A; Faculty Appointments, Promotions, and Tenure specifies a schedule for formal reviews of all faculty at the rank of associate professor by the provost.
+This process is aimed at determining worthiness for further promotion.
+In considering individuals recommended for promotion to professor, the P&T Committee continues to place emphasis on a balance between scholarship, teaching, and service in the period since promotion to associate professor with tenure.
+In general, the faculty expects more service and increased engagement in teaching for tenured compared to untenured colleagues.